reload/php-fpm/README.md

       MP_UI_BIND_ADDR: '0.0.0.0:80'
 ```

-For more advanced usages you can add a system wide configuration file
+For more advanced usages, you can add a system-wide configuration file
 for msmtp at `/etc/msmtprc` in the php-fpm image.